ShivamSaluja/CatchThatBusAssignment/README.md

 This module is developed with the help of play-java-starter-example downloaded from www.playframework.com

 Folder Ctb-ScreenShorts contains images of the working module.
+Remove the above folder before importing the project into IDE.

 [<img src="https://img.shields.io/travis/playframework/play-java-starter-example.svg"/>](https://travis-ci.org/playframework/play-java-starter-example)